mmorris26/Project-1-Noughts-and-Crosses/README.md

 * My choice of having the click count determine which player and hence, which symbol, would be populated in a tile made the user story around computer generated responses difficult to fulfil.
 * In my game the concept of a Player doesn't really exist, I just have that if the clickSum is even an X is put down, and if it's odd a O is put down.
 * This made it difficult to have a user select whether to play against a human or computer and I ran out of time to finish this feature.

+# Improvements

+### Inefficient Code

+* This code operates with three main functions;

+  * isThereAWinner - My function for checking if winning conditions have been met.
+  * whatIsTheOutcome - Function for deciding if it is a win or draw
+  * whoIsTheWinner - Function for deciding if Player 1 or 2 wins.

+* The first point to note is that whatIsTheOutcome and whoIsTheWinner contain very similar code and could be combined into function that checks both operations at the same time.
+* The second point to note is that these three functions are called every time a player clicks a tile.
+This seems to be quite an inefficient way of running this game.
+* The function that would take longest to exectue is the winning conditions function and it checks the whole board for every possible winning combination, every time a tile is clicked.
+* An improvement here could be to modify the code so that it only starts calling this function when it is possible that a win could've happened, i.e. when the click count reaches 5 (starting at 0).

+### Object Orientated

+* The whole Javascript code is held within one file.
+Which makes it a little difficult to follow.
+* A further improvement could be to split the code out into different classes (one to represent Player 1 and one for Player 2).
+* When a player starts a new player object could be instantiated from the respective class.